Paul O. Zelinsky

-Paul O. Zelinsky (born 1953) is an American illustrator and writer best known for illustrating children's picture books.
-He won the 1998 Caldecott Medal for U.S. picture book illustration, for Rapunzel.
-His most popular work is Wheels On the Bus, a best-selling movable book.
+Paul Oser Zelinsky (born 1953) is an American illustrator and writer who illustrated children's picture books.
+He won the 1998 Caldecott Medal for U.S. picture book illustration for Rapunzel.
+His most popular work is The Wheels On the Bus, a best-selling movable book.

 Zelinsky had been runner-up for the Caldecott Medal in 1985, 1987, and 1995, the latter for Swamp Angel by Anne Isaacs (Dutton, 1994).
-Twenty years later, they were joint runners-up for the Phoenix Picture Book Award from the Children's Literature Association, which annually recognizes the best picture book that did not win a major award 20 years earlier.
-"Books are considered not only for the quality of their illustrations, but for the way pictures and text work together."
+Twenty years later, they were joint runners-up for the Phoenix Picture Book Award from the Children's Literature Association, which annually recognizes the best picture book that did not win a significant award 20 years earlier.
+"Books are considered not only for the quality of their illustrations but for the way pictures and text work together."

 Biography

 Early life

 Paul O. Zelinsky was born in Evanston, Illinois, and grew up in Wilmette.
 As a child, he spent much of his time drawing.
-With his friends, he would make up imaginary worlds, and draw them.
+He would make up imaginary worlds with his friends and draw them.
 When he was only four, he submitted work to Highlights magazine, and this is when his artwork was first showcased.
-Influential early childhood books included The Color Kittens, and The Tawny Scrawny Lion.
-About his memories of childhood reading, Zelinsky has said: "Feelings come to me as a sort of flavor.
+Influential early childhood books included The Color Kittens and Tawny Scrawny Lion.
+Regarding his memories of childhood reading, Zelinsky said, "Feelings come to me as a sort of flavor.
 I know that when I call up my earliest memories, what I remember seeing and hearing is accompanied by a flavor-like sense of what it felt like to be there and see that."
 (This phenomenon is known as synesthesia.)
-In later childhood, his favorite authors were William Pène du Bois, and Robert Lawson.
-He especially loved the books The Twenty-One Balloons, by du Bois, and The Fabulous Flight by Lawson.
+Later in his childhood, his favorite authors were William Pène du Bois and Robert Lawson.
+He especially loved the books The Twenty-One Balloons by Du Bois, and The Fabulous Flight by Lawson.

 Career

-At New Trier High School, Zelinsky was interested in natural history as well as architecture and saw himself following one of those paths for a career.
+At New Trier High School, Zelinsky was interested in natural history and architecture and saw himself following one of those paths for a career.
 However, he went to study at Yale.
 He took a class taught by Maurice Sendak on the history and art of children's books, and it inspired him to a career in the area.
-Zelinsky went to graduate school at the Tyler School of Art in Philadelphia and Rome.
-The Renaissance and Italian art always fascinated him, and this time in his life influenced this love as well.
+Zelinsky attended the Tyler School of Art graduate school in Philadelphia and Rome.
+Renaissance and Italian art have always fascinated him, and this time in his life also influenced this love.
 His career in children's books began in 1978 with the illustrations for Avi's Emily Upham's Revenge.
-Since then, he has continued to illustrate others' work, as well as creating his own books.
-He won the 1998 Caldecott Medal for his illustrated retelling of Rapunzel, and three Caldecott Honors (for Hansel and Gretel (1985), Rumpelstiltskin (1987), and Swamp Angel (1995)).
-His most popular book is Wheels On the Bus, which has sold millions.
+Since then, he has continued illustrating others' work and creating his own books.
+He won the 1998 Caldecott Medal for his illustrated retelling of Rapunzel and three Caldecott Honors (for Hansel and Gretel (1985), Rumpelstiltskin (1987), and Swamp Angel (1995)).
+His most popular book, Wheels On the Bus, has sold millions.